 The Group provides loans to consumer debtors who meet the Group's evaluation criteria and who will use the borrowed funds to settle debts under formal or informal debt restructuring plans agreed upon by the creditors of the consumer debtors.
-Previously, most of the Group's consumer debtors were identified in collaboration with 4 Pillars; to date in 2020 fiscal year, the majority of consumer debtors were identified in collaboration with other industry partners who have been disclosed during the period.
-The majority of the loans provided are unsecured.
-The loans receivable generally bear interest between 18.99% and 24.99% and mature between three and seven years.
+Previously, most of the Group's consumer debtors were identified in collaboration with 4 Pillars Consulting Group Inc., however since mid-2019, the Group has expanded its referral partners who have also become a source of loan origination for the Group.
+During the period, the company hit its max limit on loan funding so cannot issued additional loans without additional capital to fund the loan program.
+The majority of the loans issued to consumer debtors are unsecured.
+The loans receivable generally bear interest between 18.99% and 24.99% and mature between three and seven years from the date of issuance.

-Loans receivable
+Loans receivable and interest receivable

-June 30, 2020 De cember 31, 2019 Personal \$ 3,489,081 \$ 3,369,313 Mortgages 3,430 14,984 Less: allowance for impairment losses (285,299) (235,983) Total loans receivable, net of allowance for credit losses 3,207,212 3,148,314 Interest receivable (69,876) (58,083) Loans receivable, current portion (974,292) (718, 128) Loans receivable - non-current portion \$ 2,163,044 \$ 2,372,103
+Se ptember 30, 2020 De ecember 31, 2019 Unsecured personal loans \$ 3,121,851 \$ 3,369,313 Mortgages 10,453 14,984 Less: allowance for credit losses (221,214) (235,983) Total loans and interest receivable, net of allowance for credit losses 2,911,090 3,148,314 Interest receivable (76,927) (58,083) Loans receivable, current portion (974,292) (718, 128) Loans receivable - non-current portion \$ 1,859,871 \$ 2,372,103

-Notes to the Condensed Consolidated Interim Financial Statements For the six months period ended June 30, 2020 and 2019 (Presented in Canadian Dollars) - unaudited
+Notes to the Condensed Consolidated Interim Financial Statements For the nine-month period ended September 30, 2020 (Presented in Canadian Dollars) - unaudited